resmio/i18nmodule-requirejs-plugin/README.md

 i18nmodule
 ==========

-A plugin for [RequireJS](http://requirejs.org) for loading dymanic modules based on locale.
+A plugin for [RequireJS](http://requirejs.org) for loading dynamic modules based on locale. the i18n plugin for RequireJS works great for localizing text, but what if you need to localize functionality? i18nmodule fills that role.

-If a locale is defined in the requires config, that locale will be used, otherwise, the plugin will attempt to determine the locale from the browser.

 ## Config